aclysma/profiling/README.md

  * profile-with-puffin: Enable the `puffin` crate
  * profile-with-optick: Enable the `optick` crate
  * profile-with-superluminal: Enable the `superluminal-perf` crate
  * profile-with-tracing: Enable the `tracing` crate.
-(The profiler crate `tracy` consumes data through this abstraction)
+(This is just an abstraction layer - you'd want to hook it to do something!)
+ * profile-with-tracy: Enable the `tracy-client` crate.

 ## Examples